AQUAiTE/Hyperskill-Project-Collection/Cinema-Room-REST-Service/README.md

 # Hyperskill: Cinema Room REST Service
-This project will use Spring to allow the program to handle HTTP requests, using JSON objects to respond.
-This will act as a simulation of managing a movie theater's tickets, seats, and more.
+This project uses Spring to expose HTTP Endpoints and respond to these requests with JSON objects.
+It simulates the existence of a Movie Theater, where customers can buy, return, and check the seats for their tickets.
+It additionally allows managers to check the number of seats purchased, available, and the income of the theater.

 ## Learned From Each Stage: